 The four pushbuttons let you return to favorite stations.
-To set the pushbuttons, just:

-- Tune in the station.

-- Push SET.
+You can set the pushbuttons for up to seven favorite AM stations.
+Just:

-- Within 5 seconds, push one of the four pushbuttons.
-Whenever you push that button, the preset station will return.
+- Tune in the station you want. - Push the SET pushbutton.
+(SET appears in the VF display for a few seconds.) - Within 5 seconds, push one of the four pushbuttons to store the station.
+Whenever you press that button, the preset station will return.